Evaluation

 raise ValueError("No algorithm specified in configuration")

-Only one of algorithms/latent or algorithms/lightning should be set per run.
-The config group determines which path is taken.
+Only one of algorithms["latent"] or algorithms["lightning"] should be set per run.
+The key determines which path is taken.

 if isinstance(algorithm, LatentModule):